h182037/Group-1-Inforum/README.md

  - Identify which actions need access control, and decide on an access control model.
  - Implement your access control model.

+At *minimum*, your access control system should prevent users from editing and deleting each other's posts (unless you implement special moderator priviledges which allows deletion).
+Other than that, this excercise is open-ended – its up to you!

 #### Notes – task 4